khilang/khi/README.md

 - [X] **Add absolute notation:** Much better than indentation and brackets for longer documents.
+- [X] **Add mapped key tuple elements:** Could be used for optional arguments in tuples, or to write a dictionary without brackets and nesting.
 - [ ] **Evaluate text block flags:** There could be some important use cases that should have support.
 For example, maybe a flag to replace newlines by spaces.